hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 have been several non-dualistic sects.
 It seems that there have been sects in ancient times which Shankara's movement has entirely swallowed up and assimilated.
-You find sometimes a fling at Shankara himself in some of the commentaries, especially in that of Vijnâna Bhikshu who, although an Advaitist, attempts to upset the Mâyâvâda of Shankara.
+You find sometimes a fling at Shankara himself in some of the commentaries, especially in that of Vijnāna Bhikshu who, although an Advaitist, attempts to upset the Māyāvāda of Shankara.
 It seems there were schools who did not believe in this Mayavada, and they went so far as to call Shankara a crypto-Buddhist, Prachchhanna Bauddha, and they thought this Mayavada was taken from the Buddhists and brought